gfazioli/react-toggle/README.md

 ## Default styles

-Youmay import the default styles by using
+You may import the default styles by using

 ```jsx
 import "react-toggle-component/styles.css"